michaelcit/nerva_docs/cli_insights.md

 ``exit``
 You will then see several lines of info that shows you everything is shutting down neatly.

+# CLI Insights Part 2 - Common Commands

-# CLI Insights Part 2 - Common errors and how to solve them
+# CLI Insights Part 3 - Common errors and how to solve them

 * Problem: Your blockchain doesn't fully sync.
 It stays behind a fixed number of blocks.
   * Solution: Check your system's clock.
 If you clock's time is off from the network time by more than the future time limit,the local daemon will reject the block.